HomeLatest NewsGovTechC-DOT Sets Up Fourth Centre of Excellence at IIT Hyderabad for 6G Research

 “By integrating cutting-edge academic research with real-world deployment capabilities, we aim to build globally competitive, secure, and scalable telecom solutions,” he added.

 The partnership builds on an existing collaboration between C-DOT and WISIG, a startup incubated at IIT Hyderabad that is developing disaggregated 5G O-RAN solutions.
-O-RAN, or Open Radio Access Network, is an industry initiative that allows telecom operators to use equipment from multiple vendors rather than relying on a single supplier, potentially reducing costs and increasing flexibility.
+O-RAN, or Open Access Network, is an industry initiative that allows telecom operators to use equipment from multiple vendors rather than relying on a single supplier, potentially reducing costs and increasing flexibility.

 Advertisement